Blinken meets China’s top diplomat in final day of high stakes visit to Beijing - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Philip Wang, Jennifer Hansler, Nectar Gan and Martha Zhou contributed to this report.
+CNN’s Philip Wang, Jennifer Hansler, Nectar Gan, Mengchen Zhang and Martha Zhou contributed to this report.